Lola T97/00

 The Lola T97/00 is an open-wheel racing car chassis, designed and built by Lola Cars that competed in the CART open-wheel racing series, for competition in the 1997 IndyCar season.
-It was not very unsuccessful, with Lola scoring no wins or pole positions that season.
+It was not very successful, with Lola scoring no wins or pole positions that season.
 It was mainly powered by the 850 hp Ford/Cosworth XD turbo engine, but also used the Honda turbo Indy V8 engine.